sveltejs/kit/documentation/docs/13-packaging.md

 ### Options

-`svelte-kit package` accepts the following options:
+`svelte-package` accepts the following options:

 - `-w`/`--watch` — watch files in `src/lib` for changes and rebuild the package